tinawebdev/cpp-primer-plus/chapter06/README.md

     means display the member corresponding to the preference number.
 For instance, if preference is 1, choice d would display the programmer’s job title.
 A sample run may look something like the following:
-    ```
+    ```console
     Benevolent Order of Programmers Report
     a. display by name     b. display by title
     c. display by bopname  d. display by preference
     q. quit
     Enter your choice: a
     Wimp Macho